 What is it?

-The West Island Art Hive is a community art studio that offers to the public an opportunity to create, connect and collaborate.
+The West Island Art Hive (WIAH) is a community art studio that offers to the public an opportunity to create, connect and collaborate.
 It is a non-profit program that provides space and art supplies for people of all ages to come together and express themselves in various forms of art.
 It is based on the Art-Hive started in Montreal by Concordia Professor Janis Timm Bottos, and you can read more about it in the link below.
 It is NOT an art-course and no instruction will be offered.
-It is instead an opportunity for children, teens, parents, grandparents, individuals and groups to spend the afternoon creating together, letting their imagination run free, in a welcoming environment that fosters community amongst artists of all ages and skill levels.
+It is instead an opportunity for children, teens, parents, grandparents, individuals and groups to spend the afternoon creating together, letting their imagination run free, in a welcoming environment that fosters community among artists of all ages and skill levels.
 There is NO fee associated with this activity, but people are welcome to donate, whether it’s unused art supply or any financial contributions (that will go towards buying necessary art supplies).

 When is it?